dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Overview.md

 ## Sandbox Scenario
-Contoso is a global organization with a complex IT infrastructure that includes a combination of on-premises data centers and cloud-based resources.
-They are looking to enhance their security posture by deploying Azure Sentinel, Microsoft's cloud-native security information and event management (SIEM), and security orchestration automation and response (SOAR) solution.
-Additionally, Contoso aims to onboard its cloud resources and servers to Azure Sentinel to gain better visibility and proactive threat detection and response capabilities.

-By implementing a robust log analytics and threat detection program, Contoso aims to proactively identify and mitigate threats, reduce the risk of security breaches, and maintain a strong security posture in an ever-evolving threat landscape.
-This approach will enable Contoso to stay ahead of potential threats and protect its digital assets effectively.
+Contoso Corporation, strategically implements Defender for Endpoint, which provides visibility into devices in your environment, offers vulnerability management to help you better understand your cyberattack surface, and delivers endpoint protection, endpoint detection and response (EDR), mobile cyberthreat protection, and managed hunting in a single platform.

 ## About the Sandbox

-Using this environment, You'll be able to explore complete features and offerings offered by Microsoft Sentinel.
+Using this environment, you'll be able to explore complete features and offerings offered by Microsoft Defender for Endpoint.
 Please find the detailed overview of the sandbox environment below.

 ### Pre-provisioned resources